-This release contains certain forward-looking statements as defined in the Private Securities Litigation Reform Act of 1995, including projections of financial condition, results of operations, plans, objectives, growth strategy and liquidity, future performance or business prospects under a hypothetical company-developed severely adverse scenario that incorporates a set of assumed economic and financial conditions designed to be more adverse than expected.
+This release contains certain forward-looking statements as defined in the Private Securities Litigation Reform Act of 1995, including projections of financial condition, results of operations, plans, objectives, growth strategy and liquidity, future performance or business prospects under a hypothetical Supervisory Severely Adverse Scenario that incorporates a set of assumed economic and financial conditions prescribed by the FRB.
 These statements may address issues that involve significant risks, uncertainties, estimates, expectations, and assumptions made by management.
 The projections are not intended to be a forecast of expected future economic or financial conditions or a forecast of M&T's expected future financial results or condition and actual results may differ materially from current projections and will be influenced by actual economic and financial conditions and various other factors as described in M&T's periodic and current reports filed with the Securities and Exchange Commission which are available at www.sec.gov.
 M&T expressly disclaims any obligation to publicly update or revise any forward-looking statements following the date of this release.